 Job search can be exhausting.
 While the job market is relatively strong with a 4.9 percent unemployment rate, and the most recent jobs report shows that 287,000 new jobs were created in June, it's still hard to keep applying for jobs until you land one.

 Well, now is as good a time as any to reinvigorate your search.
 It's not just about updating your résumé.
 Like chess, job hunting calls for strategy, finesse, timing and reading cues, in addition to skills and ability.

 Before you head out again, remember to:

-- Re-examine your job search strategies
+- Reexamine your job search strategies

-- Review and update your résumé
+- Review and edit your résumé

 - Tailor your résumé for each position

-Don't just e-mail or send out that same old résumé.
+Don't just email or send out that same old résumé.
 Make sure it's tailored for each position you apply for.
-The job market isn't getting easier, so be your greatest champion.
+The job market isn't getting easier, so be your own greatest champion.
 Carefully look at the assets and accomplishments you bring to each position and emphasize them in your résumé.
 You're worth the extra effort.

 So keep every interview fresh and upbeat.
 Practice with friends, family or even by yourself in front of a mirror.
-An employer wants to know that you are interested in bringing skills that make his or her company successful, not that you're desperate for a job.
+Employers want to know that you are interested in bringing skills that will make their company successful, not that you're desperate for a job.